Hey Super Bowl fans! Welcome to the world's busiest airport

 She recommends Paschal's for visitors who haven't gotten their fix of Southern cuisine yet.

-Concourse C: Her go-to place is always Umaizushi, where she loves the ramen.
+Concourse C: Her go-to place is always Umaizushi, where she loves the ramen and udon.
 Concourse D: If she's in a hurry, she heads to Garbanzo Mediterranean Grill.
 "If I have time -- and you need an hour -- I go to Chicken + Beer," she says, which is owned by Chris "Ludacris" Bridges.
 Like the name says, "I go there because they sell fantastic fried chicken and really good beer."

 There's a Grindhouse in Concourse D, too.